github/developer.github.com/content/v3/libraries.md

 ---
-title: API Libraries | developer.github.com
+title: Libraries | developer.github.com
 ---

-# API Libraries
+# Libraries

 Libraries for accessing the GitHub API from your favorite language.